Alejandro142003/Notea/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Import BootStrap 5

+Yoy have to go to angular.json, then add this code at the below of the build:

+"styles": [
+            "node_modules/bootstrap/dist/css/bootstrap.min.css",
+            "src/styles.css"
+            ],
+            "scripts": [
+              "./node_modules/bootstrap/dist/js/bootstrap.bundle.min.js"
+            ]